mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 )<fig:register-cell-waveform>

 The storage element shown here is actually called a _latch_ and it updates continuously while the enable signal $e$ is active.
-Another kind of register cell is the _flip-flop_ which can be constructed from two latches where the output of the first one (called the master), is fed into a second (called the slave).
+Another kind of register cell is the _flip-flop_ which can be constructed from two latches where the output of the first one (called the primary), is fed into a second (called the secondary).
-The enable input of the slave latch $e'$ is the inverted value of the enable input $e$ of the master latch.
+The enable input of the secondary latch $e'$ is the inverted value of the enable input $e$ of the primary latch.
-In this way, the master latch can receive an updated value while signal is high, and the slave latch is only updated once the clock signal goes low again.
+In this way, the primary latch can receive an updated value while signal is high, and the secondary latch is only updated once the enable signal goes low again.
 It is difficult to ensure all latches update at the same time in a reliable manner.
 Because of this, registers are usually implemented using flip-flops to give more tolerance.